midday-ai/midday/services/financial-service/README.md

 ## Overview

-The Financial Service API is a robust and scalable backend service designed to simplify access to banking and financial information.
-By integrating with multiple financial data providers (Plaid, GoCardless, Teller, and Stripe), it offers a unified interface for developers to retrieve account information, transactions, balances, and more.

-Built with TypeScript and deployed on Cloudflare Workers, this API provides a high-performance, globally distributed solution for fintech applications and services.
+The Financial Service API is engineered as a distributed microservices platform, optimized for deployment on Cloudflare's edge computing infrastructure.
+Leveraging TypeScript for type-safe development and integrating WebAssembly (WASM) modules for compute-intensive operations, the API achieves deterministic performance across a globally distributed network of Points of Presence (PoPs).
+The architecture utilizes Cloudflare Workers for serverless execution, KV storage for low-latency data access, and adheres to event-driven, non-blocking I/O models facilitated by the V8 JavaScript engine to ensure high concurrency and throughput.

 <div align="center" width="100%">
     <img src="../../saasfly-logo.svg" width="128" alt="" />